 Proposals will be reviewed by a combination of external experts, familiar with such events, and the SIGCHI Executive Committee.

-An application to this special funding initiative is subject to the absolute criteria of the SIGCHI Development Fund.
+An application to this special initiative is subject to the absolute criteria of the overall Development Fund.
 Additional criteria include, experience of the organisers, other sponsorship and the impact of the event.
-It is important to note that an application for SIGCHI sponsorship may fund the entirety of the costs for the event but travel support may only be provided to SIGCHI members.
+It is important to note that an application for SIGCHI sponsorship may support the entirety of the costs for the event but travel support may only be provided to SIGCHI members.

 Proposal for a SIGCHI Internationalisation, diversity and inclusion event